tyjhart/flowanalyzer/README.md

 # **Project Goals**

 Our goal is to provide superior Netflow and IPFIX collection, visualization, and analysis.
-We'll do that by creating:
+We do that by creating:

 - Efficient, accessible, and sustainable software
 - Scalable solutions that can evolve